lutraconsulting/mergin-docs/www/pages/registration.md

 Once, you press **Sign up**, you will receive a confirmation email.
 To sign in and use the Mergin service, you will need to activate your account by clicking on the link in the email.

 **Note**: check your SPAM folder if the email does not appear in your inbox after 5 minutes.

-Alternatively, you can sign up to the Mergin service, through [Input app](https://help.inputapp.io/howto/registration)
+If you forget your password, you can reset it through the [Mergin website](https://public.cloudmergin.com/login/reset).

-**Note**: if you forget your password, you can reset it through the [Mergin website](https://public.cloudmergin.com/).
+You can sign up to the Mergin service, through [Input app](https://help.inputapp.io/howto/registration).